dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 development, because the high-level policy should not care which kind of database will be used.
 Indeed, if the architect is careful, the high-level policy will not care if the database is relational, distributed, hierarchical, or just plain flat files.

 (cid:129) It is not necessary to choose a web server early in development, because the high-level policy should not know that it is being delivered over the web.
-If the high-level policy is unaware of HTML, AJAX, JSP, JSF, or any of the rest of the alphabet soup of web development, then you don’t need to decide which web system to use until much later in the project.
-Indeed, you don’t even have to decide if  the system will be delivered over the web.
+If the high-level policy is unaware of HTML, AJAX, JSP, JSF, or any of the rest of the alphabet soup of web development, then you don't need to decide which web system to use until much later in the project.
+Indeed, you don't even have to decide if  the system will be delivered over the web.

 (cid:129) It is not necessary to adopt REST early in development, because the high-